|Elliott Sound Products||Project 12A|

 The power supply was specified as regulated, and for a single supply amp with low open-loop gain this is a good idea to maintain low hum levels.
 Using a regulated supply is not normally desirable, but in this case was probably warranted.
 Germanium transistors were used as shown in Figure 2 (all medium and high power germanium transistors are/were PNP).
 Since the amp will have a PSRR (Power Supply Rejection Ratio) of only about 36dB, supply noise will be a problem with an unregulated supply.
 It is worth noting that the emitter follower stage (Q1) contributes most of the supply noise - another good case for driving the amp from an opamp stage.

-The regulator is only simple, but would have worked well enough as shown.
+The regulator is only simple, but would have worked well enough as shown - at least at low current.
+High current performance can be expected to be woeful, because there's no feedback and inadequate filtering.
 The Zener diode would normally be a 62V 1W unit, to obtain a 60V supply voltage for the amp (equivalent to using ±30V with a more conventional split supply).
-By the standards of today, the filter caps are probably too small (as is the speaker coupling cap), but I am presenting this as it was originally described.
+By the standards of today, the filter caps are much too small (as is the speaker coupling cap), but I am presenting this as it was originally described.

 Figure 2 - The Original Power Supply (Using Germanium Transistors)

-I have spared readers the potential agony of the pilot lamp and its ballast resistor (LEDs?
+I have spared readers the potential agony of various different supply voltage options, as well as the pilot lamp and its ballast resistor (LEDs?
 In 1964?
 The LED was only invented in 1962, and was still a curiosity when this design was published).
 If anyone really wants to build an original El-Cheapo then I'm sure you can work the details out for yourself.
 In case you may consider asking ...
 No, I will not assist.
-Same applies for the germanium transistors originally used - they are obsolete, and there is simply no point specifying the type numbers.
+Same applies for the germanium transistors originally used - they are totally obsolete, and there is simply no point even attempting to get them.
+The capacitor values are no longer available, and are too small anyway.

 All diodes should be rated at 5A minimum, and 400V types should be used.
 The benefit and usefulness of D5 and D6 is rather suspect.
-I don't recall the reason they were included originally, but modern practice would be to leave them out altogether.
+No reason was given as to why they were included, but modern practice would be to leave them out altogether.
 Today it would also be normal practice to use a reasonable sized electrolytic capacitor (1,000uF or so) directly across each amplifier's supply (after the fuse, and close to the power amp itself).

 Figure 3 - Power Supply Modified to Use Silicon Transistors